How It All Works

 Students are expected to enter my classroom with everything they will need for class.
 I have the items posted on the outside of my room each day.
 They are responsible for reading this, and making sure they have what they need.
 They will not be allowed to return to their lockers.
-Should a student choose to return to their locker, they will have their "Privilige Card" signed.
-(There are only 6 spots per six-week grading period) Should extra locker breaks become a routine issue, a behavioral signing can occur.
+Should a student choose to return to their locker, they will have their "Responsibility Card" signed.
+(There are only 6 spots per six-week grading period) Should extra locker breaks become a routine issue, a behavioral signing or other consequence can occur.

 Restroom Passes: (School Policy)